7503. Olympiad

 scanf("%d %d",&n,&m);

-Compute the total number of participants s, and the size p of the largest team.
+Compute the total number of participants s, as well as the size p of the largest team.

 p = 0;